 Ozone is made up of a combination of three oxygen atoms.
 The occurrence of this gas is in the upper atmosphere of Earth as well as on the ground level.
 The stratospheric ozone is a naturally occurring atmospheric gas that forms the ozone layer that protects the Earth from catastrophic ultraviolet rays produced by the sun.
 Bad ozone found at ground level, which is also known as tropospheric ozone or low-level ozone is an air pollutant.
 This type of ozone has severe effects on health and the environment.

 Causes Of Ozone Air Pollution

-Formation of tropospheric ozone occurs through a combination of volatile organic chemicals and carbon monoxide as well as nitrogen oxides which reacts with sunlight energy.
+The formation of tropospheric ozone occurs through a combination of volatile organic chemicals and carbon monoxide as well as nitrogen oxides which react with sunlight energy.
 Pollutants involved in the creation of tropospheric ozone include emissions from industries, vehicles, and other sources of pollution.
-Days that are hot and sunny have higher concentrations of unhelthy ozone.
+Days that are hot and sunny have higher concentrations of unhealthy ozone.
 Exposure occurs both indoors and outdoors.
 However, the levels of indoor ozone are less than 50% of that found outside.
-Indoor sources of the gas include electrostatic air cleaners and other machines like the photocopiers.
+Indoor sources of the gas include electrostatic air cleaners and other machines like photocopiers.

 Health Effects Of Ozone Air Pollution